 If you have been following along and getting your budget done, good for you, I knew you could do it.

-Now, that you have all of your bills totaled up for each month and what you spending for groceries and other items per month, you can write up your budget.
+Now, that you have all of your bills totaled up for each month and know what your bills are.
+And you know what you are spending for groceries and other items per month, you can write up your budget.

 First, you want to start with how much you have in income.
 At the top of any paper you have.
-This page doesn’t have to be fancy just the nearest sheet of paper.
+This page doesn’t have to be fancy just the nearest sheet of paper will do.

 If you want something a little fancier, grab a copy of this one page printable budget sheet.
 Remember to list all the income you have coming in that month not just your paycheck.